sylvain-faure/cromosim/doc/source/example_dom.rst

    <br>

-Then the desired velocity and the wall distance can also be computed manually and added to the domain object:
+Then, the desired velocity and the wall distance can also be computed manually and added to the domain object:

 ..  literalinclude:: ../../examples/domain/domain_manually_computed.py